KnoP-01/krl-for-vim/README.md

 ## tl:dr

 Q: Since version 2.0.0 everything's weird.
 How so?
 A: Most optional features are enabled by default now.

 Q: I'm here to feed my kids, not to read.
 How do I get rid of stuff?
 A: Disable stuff in your `vimrc`, see [krl-options][6] for details: >

     let g:krlAutoComment = 0 " don't continue comments with o, O or Enter
     let g:krlFormatComments = 0 " don't break comment lines automatically
+    let g:krlCommentIndent = 1 " indent comments starting in 1st column too
     let g:krlSpaceIndent = 0 " don't change 'sts', 'sw', 'et' and 'sr'
     let g:krlKeyWord = 0 " don't treat $, # and & as word char
     let g:krlShortenQFPath = 0 " don't shorten paths in quickfix
+    let g:krlFoldLevel = 0 " don't close any fold

+Q: I did set g:krlFoldLevel=1 or 2 but folds are open after loading a .src
+    file?!
+A: The order matters: >

+    syntax on                   " before filetype plugin on filetype plugin indent on   " after syntax on

 Q: Which keys get mapped to what?
 A: If there is no existing mapping which would be overridden and no \<plug\>